-- 6. Have a clear policy on voting and disclosure of voting activity. - 7.
+- 5. Be willing to act collectively with other investors where appropriate. - 6.
+Have a clear policy on voting and disclosure of voting activity. - 7.
 Report periodically on their stewardship and voting activities.

 Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.